Liz-ard7/team_CHLK/design/concepts/memoryentries/MemoryEntries.md

 * Requires: user, memory, and group to exist. user is within the group that the memory is in. newTitle is non-empty
 * Effects: Changes the title of the memory with the given id to newTitle

-#### editContribution (contribution, memory, user, newDescription: String)
+#### editContribution (memory: Memory, user: User, newDescription: String)
-* Requires: memory and user to exist, user is within the group that the memory is in, newDescription cannot be empty
+* Requires: memory and user to exist, user is within the group that the memory is in, newDescription cannot be empty, user has an existing contribution for this memory
 * Effects: update the contribution's description of the user for the particular memory to be newDescription

-#### addContribution(memory: Memory, user, description: String, imageUrls: String): (contribution)
+#### addContribution(memory: Memory, user: User, description: String, imageUrls: String)
 * Requires: user to be a member of the group associated with memory, description cannot be empty
-* Effects: add a new contribution with the User user, split the imageUrls string into a set of imageUrl strings, and description as description.
-Add this contribution to the memory’s set of contributions.
+* Effects: add a new contribution with the User user, split the imageUrls string (comma-separated) into a set of imageUrl strings, and description as description.
+Add this contribution to the memory's set of contributions.
+If the user already has a contribution for this memory, update the existing contribution instead.

-#### deleteContribution(memory, contribution, user)
+#### deleteContribution(memory: Memory, user: User)
-* Requires: the contribution exists within the memory’s set of contributions.
-The contribution is associated with the user.
+* Requires: memory and user to exist, user has an existing contribution within the memory's set of contributions
-* Effects: remove contribution from memory's set of contributions
+* Effects: remove the contribution associated with the user from memory's set of contributions

-#### addImage(user: User, memory: Memory, contribution: Contribution, imageUrl: String)
+#### addImage(user: User, memory: Memory, imageUrl: String)
-* Requires: user and contribution to exist, user is associated with the given contribution in memory, imageUrl corresponds to an existing image.
+* Requires: user and memory to exist, user is associated with a contribution in memory, imageUrl corresponds to an existing image
-* Effects: Adds image to the set of images within the contribution
+* Effects: Adds image to the set of images within the user's contribution for this memory

-#### deleteImage (user: User, memory: Memory, contribution: Contribution, imageUrl: String)
+#### deleteImage (user: User, memory: Memory, imageUrl: String)
-* Requires: user and contribution to exist, user is associated with the given contribution, contribution contains the parameter imageURL
+* Requires: user and memory to exist, user is associated with a contribution in memory, the contribution contains the parameter imageUrl
-* Effects: removes image from memory's user's contribution
+* Effects: removes image from the user's contribution for this memory

 #### deleteMemory (memory: Memory, creator: User)
 * Requires: a memory created by user-self exists